 This makes the business owner dwell too much on what others think, which ultimately will hold them back from pursuing their dreams.
 Confidence in their ideas and business plan will also help inspire confidence in team members they add.
 If they do not have confidence in their own product/business, who will?

 One of the most important steps when starting a new business is market research.
 Understanding the customers and where else they might go for your product or service is a critical piece of your long term success.
-Assuming that there is no competition is one of the most common startup mistakes, and can drive a business away from understanding its uniqueness.
+Assuming that there is no competition is one of the most common mistakes small businesses make, and can drive a business away from understanding its uniqueness.
 Analyze why a consumer would choose another business/product over yours—this will create a competitive advantage as you build your business to better meet their needs.
 It will also encourage faster development of the products and services that set your business apart.

 Trying to do Everything Yourself

 Because of their passion and expertise, startup entrepreneurs can fall into the trap of taking on too much of the burden.
 One of the best ways to avoid burnout and tunnel vision is to find trusted team members and delegate.It is better to understand your own strengths and weaknesses and then distribute the work.
 Not only will this help team members grow and add value to a business, but it will also free your time to focus on your greatest areas of impact.

 And while relying on one leader can be dangerous, so can relying on a small group of customers.
 You should always try to avoid a position where your business is overly exposed if it loses one large customer.
 If at all possible, spread your cash flow and profit dependencies across more accounts to offset risk.
 It can also relieve pressure on leaders to make unwanted compromises with one account to the detriment of other customers.
 The less your business depends on a few customers, the better you can take care of all your customers.

 Failure to Recognize the Importance of Cash Flow